django/dsf-working-groups/active/security.md

 - Communicating with reporters
 - Communicating with the public about security releases
 - Communicating with operating-system vendors and other distributors of Django
+- Maintaining the DSF's status as a CVE Numbering Authority (CNA) and casting votes (or abstaining) in CNA elections

 ## Membership